Acacia longifolia

-Acacia longifolia is a species of Acacia native to southeastern Australia, from the extreme southeast of Queensland, eastern New South Wales, eastern and southern Victoria, and southeastern South Australia.
+Acacia longifolia is a species of Acacia native to southeastern Australia, from the extreme southeast of Queensland, eastern New South Wales, eastern and southern Victoria, southeastern South Australia, and Tasmania.
 Common names for it include long-leaved wattle, acacia trinervis, aroma doble, golden wattle, coast wattle, sallow wattle and Sydney golden wattle.

 It is not listed as being a threatened species, and is considered invasive in Portugal, New Zealand and South Africa.
-In the southern region of Western Australia, it has become naturalised and has been classed as a weed by out-competing indigenous species.
-It is a tree that grows very quickly reaching 7–10 m in five to six years.
+In the southern region of Western Australia, it has become naturalised and has been classed as a weed due to its out-competing indigenous species.
+It can grow very quickly, reaching 7–10 m in five to six years.

 Description

-Golden wattle occurs as both a shrub or tree that can reach a height of up to 8 m.
+Golden wattle occurs as a shrub or tree that can reach a height of up to 8 m.
 It has smooth to finely fissured greyish coloured bark and glabrous branchlets that are angled towards the apices.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The evergreen and glabrous phyllodes are mostly straight but occasionally slightly curved with a length of 4 to 20 cm and a width of 4 to 30 mm and have numerous prominent longitudinal veins.

-It blooms between June and October in its native range producing simple inflorescences that occur singly or in pairs in the phyllode axils on stalks with a length of less than 2 mm.
+It blooms between June and October in its native range, producing simple inflorescences that occur singly or in pairs in the phyllode axils on stalks with a length of less than 2 mm.
 The cylindrical flower-spikes have a length of 2 to 4.5 cm packed with bright to pale yellow coloured flowers.
 Following flowering thinly leathery to firmly papery seed pods form that are straight to strongly twisted and raised over and constricted between each of the seeds.
 The pods are usually 4 to 15 cm in length and 2.5 to 6 mm and reasonably brittle when dry.

 Taxonomy

-The species was first formally described by Henry Cranke Andrews in 1802 as Mimosa longifolia in The Botanist's Repository for New, and Rare Plants then in 1806 as Acacia longifolia in the Carl Ludwig Willdenow publication Species Plantarum.
-It was reclassified as Racosperma longifolium in 1987 by Leslie Pedley then transferred back to genus Acacia in 2006.
+The species was first formally described in 1802 as Mimosa longifolia by Henry Cranke Andrews, in The Botanist's Repository for New, and Rare Plants, then as Acacia longifolia in 1806, in the Carl Ludwig Willdenow publication Species Plantarum.
+It was reclassified as Racosperma longifolium in 1987 by Leslie Pedley, but transferred back to genus Acacia in 2006.
 Other synonyms include Mimosa macrostachya and Phyllodoce longifolia.

-The specific epithet refers to the long phyllodes on this species.
+The specific epithet refers to the long phyllodes on the species.